 - Repeat these steps until your breathing goes back to normal.

 Once you feel better, you may go back to your activities.
 However, if you don’t feel better, have increased shortness of breath or have chest pain, call 911.

 COPD Breathing Exercises and Your Continued Health

 For many people with COPD, practicing these COPD breathing exercises under the care and supervision of their doctor helps them feel better.
 These COPD breathing exercises give people a way to manage their lung health, so they can stay as active and mobile as possible.
 Some people also use various standing and sitting positions to reduce shortness of breath.
 Remember to use your COPD medications exactly as prescribed by your doctor.
 Report any changes in your lung health or overall health to your physician immediately.

 You and your doctor will continue to work together to develop the best COPD treatment plan.
-Treatment plans may include medications, exercise, breathing exercises, oxygen therapy, stem cell therapy, pulmonary rehab and more.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and wants to learn more about stem cell treatment options, contact us at (800) 729-3065.
+Treatment plans may include medications, exercise, breathing exercises, oxygen therapy, cellular therapy, pulmonary rehab and more.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and wants to learn more about cellular therapy options, contact us at (800) 729-3065.